Why a Pre-Approval Letter Matters in Arizona Real Estate

 mobile home lenders in arizona infographic

-Understanding Your Options: Manufactured, Mobile, and Modular Homes
+Understanding Your Options: Manufactured and Modular Homes

 Manufactured homes are factory-built homes constructed after June 15, 1976.
 They must adhere to the strict federal HUD Code, which governs everything from structural integrity to energy efficiency.
-When mobile home lenders in Arizona discuss financing, they are almost always referring to these modern homes.
+When manufactured home lenders in Arizona discuss financing, they are almost always referring to these modern homes.

 Homes built before 1976 are technically “mobile homes.”
 Lacking HUD certification, they are very difficult to finance and often require cash purchases.